-(c) Attorneys' Conference.
+(c) Conference.

-At a time to be fixed during the scheduling conference, but at least 10 days prior to the final pretrial conference, counsel for the parties will hold an attorneys' conference to discuss settlement, a proposed pretrial order, exhibit list and other matters that will aid in an expeditious and productive final pretrial conference.
+At a time to be fixed during the scheduling conference, but at least 10 days prior to the final pretrial conference, counsel for the parties will hold a conference to discuss settlement, a proposed pretrial order, exhibit list and other matters that will aid in an expeditious and productive final pretrial conference.